mathjax/MathJax-docs/basic/mathematics.rst

 strings.
 Since TeX uses the backslash to indicate a macro name, you often need backslashes in your javascript strings.
 In order to achieve this, you must double all the backslashes that you want to have as part of your javascript string.
-For examnple,
+For example,

 .. code-block:: javascript